Marijuana Addiction Treatment in Cumming, GA

 - Use affects relationships or activities: If your relationship with friends, family or loved ones is affected negatively or your participation in family outings or friend activities is inhibited by your marijuana use, and you choose the marijuana over the person or activity, then you may be exhibiting signs of addiction.

 If any of the above signs apply to you or a loved one, it is time to take a step towards getting ahold of the issue.
 No substance should dictate your life, and you deserve to be in charge of your interactions, your energy, and your relationships.

-Our approach to treatment and recovery is a comprehensive, holistic treatment plan.
+Our approach to marijuana addiction treatment and recovery is a comprehensive, holistic treatment plan.
 We know that every patient’s history and a reason for use is different and we understand that not all treatments fit the same.
 We utilize a multifaceted approach to recovery care including group and private therapy, meditation, adventure therapy, and yoga.
-If you are ready to take a step towards sobriety, our team of drug rehabilitation professionals in Suwanee and Cumming is ready for you.
+If you are ready to take a step towards sobriety, our team of drug rehabilitation professionals in Cumming is ready for you.
 Your recovery is our priority.